 HIV and AIDS

-- 22 countries are known to criminalize same-sex relations.
+- 33 countries reported to criminalize soliciting

-ESCAP provides technical support to governments and other stakeholders in:
+In pursuance of the 2011 Political Declaration, ESCAP resolutions 66/10 and 67/9 and the ESCAP roadmap to 2015, ESCAP provides technical support to governments and other stakeholders in:

 - Creating inclusive platforms to promote regional cooperation among Asia-Pacific governments, with active participation from people living with HIV, civil society and private-sector groups, to address these challenges.